 Social Anxiety Disorder

-Social anxiety is like stage fright for everyday life.
+Social anxiety is like stage fright in everyday life.
 Someone with Social Anxiety Disorder will feel constantly self-conscious and anxious when around other people.
 In social situations, anxiety will make someone feel judged and unprepared.

 Many curb that anxiety by drinking alcohol or smoking something, since it’s a social activity that can mask the anxiety.
 However, that can enable one’s addictive tendencies as well and make quitting more difficult.